pip install

 pip offers a number of package index options for modifying how packages are found.

-pip looks for packages in a number of places: on PyPI (if not disabled via --no-index), in the local filesystem, and in any additional repositories specified via --find-links or --index-url.
-There is no ordering in the locations that are searched.
+pip looks for packages in a number of places: on PyPI (or the index given as --index-url, if not disabled via --no-index), in the local filesystem, and in any additional repositories specified via --find-links or --extra-index-url.
+There is no priority in the locations that are searched.
 Rather they are all checked, and the “best” match for the requirements (in terms of version number - see the specification for details) is selected.

 See the pip install Examples.